FCON-TECH

 • Peer-driven insight into common adoption barriers and how to overcome them

-Michael Fitzgerald, CIO, Bild Group
+Michael Fitzgerald, CIO, Build Group

 Rowan Braham, AI Principal, Laing O’Rourke